pop-team/pop-java/docs/installation.rst

    [POP-Java installation]: Installation done.

-At the end of the installation, the script ask us to copy some environment variable declarations in the .bashrc or equivalent file.
+At the end of the installation, the script asks to copy some environment variable declarations in the .bashrc or equivalent file.
 This step is mandatory to make POP-Java work correctly.